GNOME/gtk/.gitlab/issue_templates/Bug.md

  - Which version of GTK you are using
  - What operating system and version
   - For Linux, which distribution
- - If you built GTK+ yourself, the list of options used to configure the build -->
+ - If you built GTK yourself, the list of options used to configure the build -->

 ## Additional information